 London Fog: Order this from the secret menu and you’ll get Earl Grey tea with vanilla and caramel syrup added.

-Oatmeal Latte: This odd one comes together when you order oatmeal with milk (instead of water) along with a shot of espresso.
+Oatmeal Latte: This odd drink comes together when you order oatmeal with milk (instead of water) along with a shot of espresso.
 Handy way to eat breakfast and drink coffee at the same time.

 Puppacino: Order one for your furry 4-legged companion and you’ll get a cup of whipped cream for them to lick clean.
+Below is a pic of our husky, Koda, in her happy place enjoying a Puppacino, also known as a “Pup Cup”.

 Raspberry Caramel Macchiato: This bad boy consists of raspberry syrup, ice, milk, espresso and caramel.
 I have a friend that’s a BIG fan of this one.